medusajs/medusa/docs/content/usage/local-development.md

 While the above command is running, it's recommended to run the `watch` command inside the directory of every package you're making changes to.

-The combination of these two commands running at the same time will compile the package into the `dist` directory of the package, then copy the compiled changes into your local server.
+The combination of these two commands running at the same time will compile the package into the `dist` directory of the package, then copy the compiled changes into your local backend.

 For example, if you're making changes in the `medusa` package, run the following command inside the directory of the `medusa` package: